About Chariots on Fire:

 The Chariots æsthetic calls forth new and uncharted geographies of the modern.
 How we explore our surrounding world — and the objects we keep with us as we move through it — draws in equal parts from the instinctual and the sublime.

 Chariots on Fire is housed in a futuristic concrete structure which rises amidst the palms and bougainvillea of the sun-bleached Venice landscape.
 It is in this space that we introduced Fukuoka-based ceramicist Makoto Kagoshima for the first time in the United States.
-Likewise, it was platform to what The New York Times described as the “strangely beautiful” multi-city installation of A Tale of Plant and Pot — which evolved from our pairing of Adam Silverman and Oda Kohei and featured “mutant cacti in pots with unconventional, often imperfect, glazes.” ( NY Times ).
+Likewise, it was platform to what The New York Times described as the “strangely beautiful” multi-city installation of A Tale of Plant and Pot — which evolved from our pairing of Adam Silverman and Oda Kohei and featured “mutant cacti in pots with unconventional, often imperfect, glazes.
+Sounds strange?
+Strangely beautiful is more like it.” ( NY Times ).

 Unusual and hard-to-find pieces appear in free-flowing, yet considered rotation.
 The Chariots on Fire collection spans medium, origin, and era to give rise to a rare, eclectic grace.
 This is what we ourselves seek; this is what we offer to you . . .